ShimoLAG/CSC173-StudyBudyCV-Garbanzos/README.md

  **Problem Statement**

  As a student interested in game development, I often find myself caught in a cycle of procrastination.
-Standard Pomodoro timers feel "dead" to me—they count down, but they don't care if I check my phone.
+Standard Pomodoro timers feel "dead" to me, they count down, but they don't care if I check my phone.
 I needed an accountability partner that is always watching.

 This project is my attempt to "hack" my own dopamine system.
 I built a virtual chicken that panics when it sees my phone (using YOLOv8) and demands physical "cooking" minigames (using MediaPipe) during breaks.
 It turns the discipline of studying into a game I actually want to play.